Ingredients for 2 sheets of raw cauliflower sushi,

 - 1 and 1/2 Tbsp. brown rice or apple cider vinegar

-- 1 Tbsp. liquid sweetener of your choice, maple syrup will colour the rice darker, you can also use some stevia
+- 1 Tbsp. liquid sweetener of your choice, maple syrup will colour the rice darker, you can also use a dash stevia

 The filling, choose from or use a bit of all,